SineVector241/VoiceCraft-MCBE_Proximity_Chat/README.md

 ![VoiceCraft](./VoiceCraft.Client/VoiceCraft.Client/Assets/vc.png)

+> NOTE
-VOICECRAFT DOES NOT REQUIRE THE USE OF ANY THIRD PARTY SERVICE!
+> VOICECRAFT DOES NOT REQUIRE THE USE OF ANY THIRD PARTY SERVICE!